-The proposed project will generate a parking demand of approximately 59 parking spaces based on Commission parking standards.
-Based on the project's demand there is an adequate surplus of parking available within the parking district to support the proposed use.
+Therefore, based on the demand generated by the new development there is an adequate surplu of available public parking within the parking district to support the proposed use.
 Therefore, the Commission finds that the proposed project will not adversely impact public access and will be consistent with past Commission permit action for the area and with Section 30211 and 30252 of the Coastal Act.